-Due to the exposure of the brain to undiluted alcohol, women have an increased risk for experiencing blacks out while binge drinking.
+Due to the exposure of the brain to undiluted alcohol, women have an increased risk of experiencing blacks out while binge drinking.
 Women are also at a greater risk for developing neurological issues or other alcohol-related brain injuries.

 Furthermore, studies link alcoholism to dementia.
-Alcohol use disorder accounts for more than 33% of early on-set dementia cases.
+Alcohol use disorder accounts for more than 33% of early-onset dementia cases.
 Alcohol, especially in excessive amounts, can cause cognitive abnormalities and prevent the brain from creating new memories.
 The neurotoxic effects of alcohol have a damaging effect on neurons, leading to dementia and other cognitive issues.